myflowpl/angular-modals/README.md

 Create and register your modals and later easily open them with $modals service or modal dreictive

 ## Idea
-The main idea behind the manager is to treat the modals as async services.
-So lets compare it to $http service
+The main idea behind the manager is to treat the modals as async services, similar to $http service

-if you want to get user profile form server, probably you are going to use $http
+if you want to get user profile form server, you probably do:
 ```javascript
 $http.get('/user/prifle', {profile_id: 1}).then(function(profile){
     // handle success